Donate to Your Community Now

 Your Donation Choice:

-We are saddened to cancel this year’s Artichoke Festival, but it was only right for us to protect everyone’s safety during this global pandemic.
-The Artichoke Festival will return next year, June 5-6, 2021.
+We are deeply saddened to have to cancel the 2020 Artichoke Festival, but it was the best option for us to protect everyone’s safety during the global pandemic.
+The 61st Annual Artichoke Festival will return in Summer of 2021.
 Please consider signing up for our newsletter for the latest news.
 The Artichoke Festival Committee thanks you for allowing us to follow our hearts and reach out to help others around us during this incredible time.
-We look forward to seeing you at the Festival in June 2021!
+We look forward to seeing you at the Festival soon!